wvhb55/wilsonhernandez/content/authors/admin/_index.md

 title: Wilson HERNÁNDEZ
 ---

-Wilson is a doctoral student in the department of Criminology.
+Wilson is a doctoral student in the department of Criminology at the University of Pennsylvania.
 He studied economics in Peru and obtained a master’s degree in comparative development studies at the École des Hautes Études en Sciences Sociales, Paris.
 He is researcher at GRADE, Peru.
 {style="text-align: justify;"}